The Vital Role of Setting in a Church’s Master Plan

 Not long ago, if you drove by that church—yes, it’s real—all you would have seen was the brick backside and moss-covered roof of a dated A-frame sanctuary.
 It was so closed off, some area residents thought the century-old church had disbanded.

-So, when First Christian Church asked for navigational design help to get through the next 100 years in Huntington Beach, California, I jumped at the chance to work with them.
+So, when First Christian Church asked for navigational design help to get through the next 100 years in Huntington Beach, California, I jumped at the chance to work with them while I was employed by Visioneering Studios, who is the architect-of-record, designer, and master planner for the project.
 I mean, it’s Surf City USA.
 What’s not to love?

-On this project, we took extra time to study the complex Huntington Beach setting.
+On this project, Visioneering Studios took extra time to study the complex Huntington Beach setting.
 We had to fully understand its history and anticipate its future to instill just the right experience to the church’s master plan.
+PlainJoe Studios’ provided environmental graphics, theming, and signage that fit this setting.

 Prior to 2000, Huntington Beach—with its mild climate and miles of sandy beaches—was known as a laid-back, easygoing surf town.
 The 1,850-foot pier, built in 1902, is the second-longest on the West Coast and remains the center of the city’s prominent beach culture.
 Residents of Huntington Beach embrace the outdoors and sunshine.